ryanrudes/math-stack-exchange-scraper/README.md

 # Mathematics Stack Exchange Datascraper
 A Python data scraper for the Mathematics Stack Exchange

-Run like so: `python3 scrape.py json-filepath.json num-concurrent-threads num-questions-to-scrape`, ie. `python3 scrape.py stack-exchange.json 200 50000`
+Run like so: `python3 scrape.py json_filepath.json num_concurrent_threads num_questions_to_scrape`, ie. `python3 scrape.py stack-exchange.json 200 50000`

 I highly recommend running this on some faster hardware like Colab's GPU.
 It is far faster this way.

-If you are indeed using a Colab GPU with a high-RAM runtime, the optimal value for `num-concurrent-threads` is approximately 20.
+If you are indeed using a Colab GPU with a high-RAM runtime, the optimal value for `num_concurrent_threads` is approximately 20.
 With these parameter, it scrapes nearly 70 questions per second.

 It will save a .json file to the specified filepath in the following format: